gntagkas/Bike-Share_Company_Data_Analysis/README.md

 <br><br>
 From the above chart, we can notice that the average trip duration is significantly longer for casual riders compared to subscribers.

-**Line Chart**: Riding Patters by Day of the Week.
+**Line Chart**: Riding Patterns by Day of the Week.

 ![Line Chart](https://github.com/gntagkas/Bike_Company_Data_Analysis/blob/main/LineChart.png)

-**Chart 2: Line Chart showing the daily ride count for each day of the week, categorized by user type.**
+**Chart 2: Line Chart showing ride count by weekday and user type.**
 <br><br>
 The line chart highlights a clear riding pattern:

-- Subscribers use bikes more frequently on weekdays, suggesting that they primarily use them for daily commuting (e.g. move to work).
+- Annual Members use bikes more frequently on weekdays, suggesting that they primarily use them for daily commuting (e.g. move to work).

 - Customers on the other hand, tend to use bikes more on weekends, with a slight increase on Fridays, suggesting a preference for recreational use.